-The E-SRLs must serve as shared resources for institutions in geographic areas with limited access to stem cell-based models, by being physically located in such an area and/or via remote access.
-The core facility, i.e., equipment and trained personnel, must be available not only to stem cell and regenerative medicine researchers / educational programs at the grantee institution but also to those from nearby institutions without such facilities, or effectively reach users through cloud-based remote access approaches.
+The E/E-SRLs must serve as shared resources, regionally and across California.
+The core facility, i.e., equipment and trained personnel, must be available not only to stem cell and regenerative medicine researchers at the grantee institution but also to those from nearby institutions without such facilities.